About Formation as a Deacon

 There are four distinct but related stages of growth and development that comprise diaconal formation.
 They can be summarized in the following way:

-Inquiry Formation is the period wherein a man who believes he is being called to the diaconate makes an application to enter the formation program.
-At this stage of his life, the inquirer and his wife are asked to reflect upon their relationship with Christ, their parochial involvement and the health of their marriage.
+Inquiry Formation is the period wherein a man who believes he is called to the diaconate by our Lord makes an application to enter the formation program.
+At this stage of his life, the inquirer and his wife are asked to reflect upon their relationship with Christ, their parochial involvement, and the health of their marriage.
 They are asked to attend an Inquiry Session and a Retreat Day, during which they receive an informational packet that describes the requirements for admission into Aspirancy formation.

-Aspirancy Formation is a period of 9 months during which a man discerns if God is calling him to the diaconate.
-During this time he must also make the decision to follow that call.
+Aspirancy Formation is a period of approximately two years during which a man discerns if God is calling him to the diaconate.
+During this time, he must also make the decision to follow that call.

-Candidacy Formation is an intense period of ministerial, liturgical and theological training in preparation for ordination to the diaconate.
-It lasts approximately four years.
+Candidacy Formation is an intense period of ministerial, liturgical, and theological training in preparation for ordination to the diaconate.
+It lasts approximately three years.

-Ongoing Diaconal Formation extends in some form for a deacon’s entire active ministry.
-Through retreats, days and evenings of prayer and academic courses, each deacon is asked to continually nourish his spiritual and ministerial life in community with his fellow deacons and their wives.
+Ongoing Diaconal Formation extends throughout a deacon’s entire active ministry.
+Through retreats, days, and evenings of prayer and academic courses, each deacon continually nourishes his spiritual and ministerial life in the community with his fellow deacons and their wives.